 Ben-Oni’s poems examine the layers and gaps of multicultural identity.
 In a 2013 review of Solecism for Bookslut, Anne Champion observes that in her poems Ben-Oni “explores cultural trespassing in the midst of a multicultural atmosphere whose rigid categories create a dizzying and disorienting sense of exclusion for the speakers of these poems—voices desperate to assert truths while carving out a contact zone in which various cultures intermingle and collide.”

-She is the author of the poetry collection Solecism (2013).
+She is the author of the poetry collections Solecism (2013) and turn around, BRXGHT, XYXS (2019).
 She is a contributor to The Conversant and an editorial advisor for VIDA: Women in Literary Arts.
-Her work appears or is forthcoming in The American Poetry Review, Tin House, Black Warrior Review, TriQuarterly, Prairie Schooner, Arts & Letters, among others; recently, her poem "Poet Wrestling with Angels in the Dark" was commissioned by the National September 11 Memorial & Museum in New York City.
+Her work appears in The American Poetry Review, Tin House, Black Warrior Review, TriQuarterly, Prairie Schooner, Arts & Letters, among others; recently, her poem "Poet Wrestling with Angels in the Dark" was commissioned by the National September 11 Memorial & Museum in New York City.
 She writes weekly for The Kenyon Review blog, and teaches creative writing at UCLA Extension's Writers' Program.